itenfay/DYFStore/README.md

 [If this project can help you, please give it a star.
 Thanks!](https://github.com/dgynfi/DYFStore)

 ## DYFStore

 A lightweight and easy-to-use iOS library for In-App Purchases.
+(Swift)

 `DYFStore` uses blocks and [notifications](#Notifications) to wrap `StoreKit`, provides [receipt verification](#Receipt-verification) and [transaction persistence](#Transaction-persistence). `DYFStore` doesn't require any external dependencies.